Akashic101/blog/src/blog/2024-11-09-Analyzing-the-results-of-the-8th-Martinslauf-Paderborn-using-Python/2024-11-09-Analyzing-the-results-of-the-8th-Martinslauf-Paderborn-using-Python.md

 <img src="https://raw.githubusercontent.com/Akashic101/8.-Martinslauf-Paderborn/refs/heads/master/results/grouped_bar_time_comparison.png" alt="A grouped bar chart comparing all runners competing in 2023 and 2024 and their times in both years" width=800>

-This graph shows that a lot of runners not only competed in both years but also greatly improved their time compared to last year.
-The record by a single second is taken by a runner who improved his time by a total of 18:00min from 01:13:23 (P343) to 00:55:23 (P257).
-Amazing perfomance, I can only applaud this great improvement.
+This graph shows that a lot of runners not only competed in both years, but also greatly improved their time compared to last year.
+The record by a single second is taken by a runner who improved his time by a total of 18:00 min from 01:13:23 (P343) to 00:55:23 (P257).
+Amazing performance!
+I can only applaud this great improvement.

-In total 86 runners improved their time and 40 missed out on beating their lasts time, however this can also be because the track changed its layout compared to last year with a longer and steeper incline this year compared to last ones.
+In total, 86 runners improved their time and 40 missed out on beating their last time, however this can also be because the track changed its layout compared to last year with a longer and steeper incline this year compared to last ones.

 ### Diverging Plot